esheldon/ngmixer/README.md

 ```

 The extra-cmds options puts any commands in the file it points to into the job scripts.
-Always give a seed.
-You then specify a run config and finally a list of tiles.
-The ${1}
+Always give a seed so that things can be rerun in exactly the same way.
+You then specify
-above is the command.
-To do a run you feed it three commands (assuming you have put the
+a run config and finally a list of tiles.
+The `${1}` above is the command.
+To do a run you
-above code into a script called megamix.sh)
+feed it (at least) four commands (assuming you have put the above code into a script called `megamix.sh`)

 ```
 ./megamix.sh setup   # builds all jobs and configs on disk